 As told to RadioTimes.com, from the very beginning, director Pip Broughton and screenwriter Matthew Hall knew exactly where the story had to be set.
 Pip Broughton says the location is “very, very beautiful, and lyrical, but a place where dark things lurk.”

 Keeping Faith is receiving great acclaim.
 A second series aired in July 2019 and the third aired in early 2021.
-Discover for yourself the intriguing story and watch the beautiful Welsh coastline on your screens.
+Discover for yourself the the beautiful Welsh coastline that featured on your screens.